pantheon-systems/documentation/source/content/guides/wordpress-composer/01-introduction.md

 anchorid: wordpress-composer
 ---

-[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides an alternative, more modern way to manage the external (non-core) code used by a WordPress or Drupal site.
+[Composer](https://getcomposer.org/) is a widely-used PHP dependency and package manager that provides a modern way to manage the external (non-core) code used by a WordPress site.

 At the most basic level, Composer requires: